Grandclosing/electron-react-ts/README.md

 `> npm install`

+4. Open `package.json` in the top-level directory in your favorite text editor, and edit the following fields:

+`"name"` - set this to the name of your project `"version"` - set this to whatever version your project is in your versioning scheme

+5. Remove the `.git` directory from the top-level directory - then create one for your own project

+`> rm -rf .git && git init`

-4. Run the project - this will start up a development server, a boilerplate UI in an Electron window, complete with hot-reloading for fast, on-the-fly updates as you code.
+6. Run the project - this will start up a development server, display boilerplate UI in an Electron window, complete with hot-reloading for fast, on-the-fly updates as you code.

 `> npm run dev`

-5. When you're done developing your project, follow the instructions for [Create React App](https://github.com/facebookincubator/create-react-app) to build your project for production.
+7. When you're done developing your project, follow the instructions for [Create React App](https://github.com/facebookincubator/create-react-app) to build your project for production.

 ### Note: I am not by any means a Dev-Ops guru
 Look at this repo with a grain of salt.
 I mashed together a bunch of tutorials and boilerplates until I got something that worked for me.
 It might not be your ideal set up.
 Additionally, I left the [Create React App](https://github.com/facebookincubator/create-react-app) source files in there, allbeit in a different structure - it's up to you to clean it up and get rid of whatever you don't want.
 This was motivated by the fact that I couldn't get any other Github boilerplate project running out of the box.